-Targeted Pollutants Trace Metals Hydrocarbons Design Parameters Containment Diking : Size: For tank truck loading and unloading operations, the diked area should be capable of holding an amount equal to any single tank truck compartment.
-Materials: Materials used to construct the dike should be strong enough to safely hold spilled materials.
+Targeted Pollutants Trace Metals Hydrocarbons Design ParametersContainment Diking:Size: For tank truck loading and unloading operations, the diked at capable of holding an amount equal to any single tank truck compa- Materials: Materials used to construct the dike should be strong enough to safely hold spilled materials.
 The materials used usually depend on what is available on-site and the substance to be contained.
 Dikes may be made of earth (i.e., soil or clay), concrete, synthetic materials (liners), metal, or other impervious materials.
 Containment dikes may need to be designed with impervious materials to prevent leaking or pollution of stormwater, surface water, and ground water supplies.